espressif/esp-sr/docs/en/speech_command_recognition/README.rst

         menuconfig_add_speech_commands

     Please note that a single ``Command ID`` can support multiple phrases.
-For example, “da kai kong tiao” and “kai kong tiao” have the same meaning, you can write them in the entry corresponding to the same command ID, and separate the adjacent entries with the English character “,” without spaces before and after “,”.
+For example, "da kai kong tiao" and "kai kong tiao" have the same meaning, you can write them in the entry corresponding to the same command ID, and separate the adjacent entries with the English character "," without spaces before and after ",".

     Then call the following API: